-To date, Hazard has managed a return of four goals and seven assists in 35 appearances across a season and a half.
+Four goals and seven assists in 40 appearances, with more injuries than goal contributions across two seasons, is awful.
 They're not the kind of numbers you might expect from a man billed as one of the best in the world and a 'marquee' successor to Cristiano Ronaldo.

 With all these struggles, Hazard is a very strong contender for the worst transfer of all time, but who's fault actually is that?

 At one point, Madrid are going to have to accept some responsibility for just how badly this deal has worked out, and it's all because of their ridiculous decision to break the bank to sign him in 2019.

 Hazard's injury struggles are bad, but the impact of them is only being felt so strongly because of how expensive he was to sign.
 He cost £89m upfront, but realistically, his price tag should not have been anywhere close to that.

 Then 28 years old, Hazard had made it clear he wasn't going to sign a new contract at Chelsea and he was only going to sign for Real.
 He had 12 months left on his current deal and had the Blues' backs against the wall.

 It was Chelsea who were under pressure to sell.
 The 13-time European champions weren't under pressure to buy.